 The Health Equity Alliance is working to expand our healthcare offerings, including a new service to provide limited free healthcare services – the HEAL Triage Clinic.

-The part-time clinic aims to reduce unnecessary emergency room visits and increase enrollment in primary care while meeting basic needs for clients, particularly those who are actively using drugs and the LGBTQ+ community.
+The part-time clinic aims to reduce unnecessary emergency room visits and increase enrollment in primary care while meeting basic needs for clients, particularly those in the LGBTQ+ community and those who are actively using drugs.

 Housed within HEAL’s new Bangor offices at

 304 Hancock Street, Suite 3B, the clinic is